How to Sleep Better: A Guide to Restorative Sleep, Backed by Science

 Optimize Your Sleep Environment

-Your bedroom should be a sanctuary for sleep.
+Your bedroom should be a haven for rest.
 Keep it cool, dark, and quiet.
-Consider blackout curtains, earplugs, or a white noise machine to eliminate disruptions.
+Blackout curtains, earplugs, and white noise machines can make a world of difference in eliminating distractions.

 Limit Screen Time Before Bed